ProjectPfa/Frontend/README.md

 # Authentication System for Information Extraction App

 ## Description
-This project implements a **Login** and **Signup** system for an Information Extraction App.
+This project implements a **Login** and **Signup** system for an Information Extraction App et the home page to upload the id and extract the id's informations.
 It is built with **React** and includes essential functionality for user authentication.
-The app provides users with a seamless way to register, log in, and access protected features.
+The app provides users with a seamless way to register, log in, and access protected features.The backend is developed with python using OCR  and will be deployed with  Streamlit and vercel .
 ## Demonstration